About our amaranth seeds

-Plant your seeds about 10-12 inches apart and cover lightly with soil.
-They will germinate within 3-4 days if the temperatures are between 60-90 degrees F. When moving your seeds outside, sow them 1.5 to 2 feet apart.
-Amaranth is drought and heat resistant, so it is only necessary to water once or twice a week during dry periods.
-For taller plants, add fertilizer once or twice a year or add compost.
-Amaranth grows between 4 and 6 feet tall but with particularly rich soil with plenty of nitrogen and phosphorous, the plants can get to around 8 feet!
+Start your amaranth seeds in the spring.
+While you can direct sow the seeds, we recommend starting them indoors about six to eight weeks before the last frost is expected.
+Select a site that receives full sun and has well-draining soil (not dense clay).
+Plant the seeds about 10 to 12 inches apart and then cover them lightly with soil.
+The seeds will germinate within three to four days, so long as the temperatures are between 60 and 90°F. When ready to transplant outdoors (if you started indoors), sow them about one to two feet apart.
+Because it is drought resistant, it is only necessary to water once or twice a week during dry periods.
+For tall plants, add some fertilizer once or twice a year, or add compost.
+The average amaranth grows between four and six feet tall, but with rich soil and plenty of nitrogen and phosphorous, the plants can reach heights as tall as eight feet.